-PS2 won the console war on the strength of its third party support.
-Devil May Cry (Now multiplat), Metal Gear Solid, Final Fantasy(Multiplat), and Tekken (Multiplat) were all system-selling games for PS2.
+On the flip-side, PS2 won the console war on the strength of its third party support.
+Devil May Cry, Metal Gear Solid, Final Fantasy, and Tekken were all system-selling games for PS2.
 Now how many of those franchises has Sony been able to retain for the PS3?
-All of them, maybe no longer exclusively but they haven't lost a single one.
+Looks like only Metal Gear.

 Microsoft made a heavy investment to lure third party developers into the 360 camp.
-By launching their system a year ahead of PS3, the 360 was able to give developers more time to acclimate to an already familiar-looking platform architecture, after all it is so similar to PC programming that most studios didn't even have to study the architecture and could get right to it.
+By launching their system a year ahead of PS3, the 360 was able to give developers more time to acclimate to an already familiar-looking platform architecture.

 4) XBLA & Community Games

 Not only do gamers benefit by getting innovative and daring game titles to play, Microsoft is simultaneously able to invest in the future of gaming.
-By way of XNA, Microsoft is able to support and open up opportunities to young creators, which in essence ensures and fosters the growth of the next generation of game developers, what if they all make new versions of Pong and spend more money on developing them than they will ever recieve from their games.
-It's not like Sony has a similar initiative that is more concerned with the quality of the games and even funds part of them, oh wait, they do.
+By way of XNA, Microsoft is able to support and open up opportunities to young creators, which in essence ensures and fosters the growth of the next generation of game developers.

 Why does it still cost $400 to buy a PS3 three years after the console's release?
 It's a rhetorical question because the cost to manufacture the PS3 is still so high, Sony refuses to take the hit.
-After all they are in this thing called economy.
-I mean they could do what everyone else did and loose a gazillion dollars just to place their console, it's not like loosing bucketloads of money will bring a huge economic depression is it?
+But this late into the console life cycle and with pressure from third party developers, retailers, and investors banging down their door, how can Sony afford not to do a price-drop?

-Third parties used to love the 360 because their deep pockets would allow them to make games for multiple consoles in the future.
+With a higher install base, it all goes back to Reason #5 -- third parties love the 360 because their games consistently sell more on this system.
 More third party software means more hardware sales, and so on and so on goes the loop.

 2) Persistence - A Lesson In Economics

 It's Microsoft.
 They have a lot of money.
 A lot of money to invest.
 And a lot more to burn.
-If they don't get you on the first try, they'll come again a second time, and believe you me they will get you eventually, that is how they became number one in the operating system business by giving us crap like Windows Vista, then again the competition wasn't as stiff as it is in the console business.
+If they don't get you on the first try, they'll come again a second time, and believe you me they will get you eventually.

 In the earlier days, the 360 was considered a still-born in Japan.
-Look at them today and you'll witness they are exactly in the same place.
-Slowly but surely, Microsoft is whittling down Japan's defenses, renowned as a protective parent of home-grown brands and will forever remain in third place after Final Fantasy XIII releases on the PS3 and as history established previously they will abandon the console soon after in japan.
+Look at them today and you'll witness their reincarnation.
+Slowly but surely, Microsoft is whittling down Japan's defenses, renowned as a protective parent of home-grown brands.